What we Do

 The Sankofa Foundation

-The Sankofa Foundation is a branch of Sawuboma that partners with local Ghana organizations in helping villages in Ghana get access to education, health care, community development, environmental justice, and sustainability.
-By creating better access to education, nutrition, and healthcare for some of Ghana’s most vulnerable children and their communities, in hopes of helping children off the streets and into school giving them a chance to improve their lives and build a better future.
+The Sankofa Foundation is a branch of Sawubona that partners with local Ghana organizations to help villages in Ghana get access to education, health care, community development, environmental justice, and sustainability.
+By creating better access to education, nutrition, and healthcare for small villages in Ghana where the need is the greatest.
+In hopes of helping communities gain access to resources and opportunities that will offer them a chance to improve their lives, and build a better future.